Wealth Is Not a Pile

 What about equality as a value in its own right — the intuition that a more equal distribution is simply better, whatever it does to anyone’s agency?
 That intuition treats equality as objectively valuable, a good floating free of any valuer, and it fails for the reason all such claims fail: value without a valuer is a category error, the argument of the myth of objective value.
 Someone must value the equality, and someone must be asked what they are willing to give up for it.
 Once the question is put that way — would you make the poor no better off in order to make the rich worse off? — the intuition tends to lose its constituency.

 There is one more asymmetry, and it cuts against the standard remedy.
-Policy that targets inequality rather than poverty proceeds by coercive redistribution, and coercion is itself the other genuine harm on the axis.
-Compelling people to surrender resources under threat reduces their agency; the policy intended to relieve harm merely relocates it.
-This is not an argument against helping the poor — it is an argument about means.
+Policy that targets inequality rather than poverty can proceed by coercive redistribution: a conditional threat secures surrender of resources, burdening the taxpayer’s agency and potentially adding material setbacks through enforcement.
+That mechanism must be counted, but its classification does not by itself settle legitimacy or show that every policy merely relocates harm.
+This is not an argument against helping the poor — it is an argument about means, baselines, authority, and effects.
 Poverty alleviation through voluntary, agent-bound methods respects consent while addressing deprivation directly, and it aims at the actual target: raising the floor, not lowering the ceiling.